rwieruch/blog_robinwieruch_content/why-graphql-advantages-disadvantages-alternatives.md

 {{% chapter_header "What is GraphQL?" "what-is-graphql" %}}

 In short, GraphQL is an open source **query language** created by Facebook, a company that unsurprisingly remains at the pinnacle of web-based software development.
 Before GraphQL went open source in 2015, Facebook used it internally for their mobile applications since 2012, as an alternative to the common REST architecture.
 It allows requests for specific data, giving clients more control over what information is sent.
 This is more difficult with a RESTful architecture because the backend defines what data is available for each resource on each URL, while the frontend always has to request all the information in a resource, even if only a part of it is needed.
 This problem is called overfetching.
-In the worst case scenario, an client application has to read multiple resources through multiple network requests.
+In the worst case scenario, a client application has to read multiple resources through multiple network requests.
 This is overfetching, but also adds the need for waterfall network requests.
 A query language like GraphQL on the server-side and client-side lets the client decide which data it needs by making a single request to the server.
 Network usage was reduced dramatically for Facebook's mobile applications as a result, because GraphQL made it more efficient with data transfers.

-Facebook open-sourced the GraphQL specification and its reference implementation in JavaScript, and multiple major programming languages implemented the specification have followed since then.
+Facebook open-sourced the GraphQL specification and its reference implementation in JavaScript, and multiple major programming languages implemented the specification have implemented since then.
 The ecosystem around GraphQL is growing horizontally by offering multiple programming languages, but also vertically, with libraries on top of GraphQL like Apollo and Relay.

 A GraphQL operation is either a query (read), mutation (write), or subscription (continuous read).
 Each of those operations is only a string that needs to be constructed according to the GraphQL query language specification.
 Fortunately, GraphQL is evolving all the time, so there may be other operations in the future.